aurora-opensource/xviz/docs/api-reference/xviz-object.md

 ##### `get(id)`

-Returns an `XvizObject` instance for the given `id`.
+Returns an `XVIZObject` instance for the given `id`.

 ##### `getAll()`

-Returns all Xviz objects in the current log.
-Keys are ids and values are `XvizObject` instances.
+Returns all XVIZ objects in the current log.
+Keys are ids and values are `XVIZObject` instances.

 ##### `getAllInCurrentFrame()`

-Returns all Xviz objects in the current frame.
-Keys are ids and values are `XvizObject` instances.
+Returns all XVIZ objects in the current frame.
+Keys are ids and values are `XVIZObject` instances.

 ## Properties

 ##### `id` (string)

-The Xviz object id.
+The XVIZ object id.

 ##### `state` (object)